23 of the Best Gluten-Free Cookie Brands (That Don’t Taste Like Sand)

 Katz

-Katz offers a range of products, including items that are corn-free, egg-free, vegan, rice-free, soy-free, and sugar-free.
+Katz makes a range of products, including items that are corn-free, egg-free, vegan, rice-free, soy-free, and sugar-free.
 (Not all their products are free from these allergens.)

 Here’s a list of Katz gluten-free cookies: